 Rheumatoid arthritis (RA) is a condition that can cause considerable discomfort—something you are probably well aware of if you have been diagnosed with this autoimmune disease.
 When your immune system starts attacking your joints instead of foreign invaders inflammation results, and inflammation in your joints is certain to be painful.

-The worse the RA, the more severe your symptoms.
+The worse the RA, the more severe your symptoms and the quicker you need arthritis pain management.
 If things get bad enough you can lose mobility altogether, which is why it is so important to get treatment.
 Fortunately, chiropractic is excellent for reducing inflammation and improving mobility.
 With regular chiropractic treatment, you can do a lot to ease your pain and get back to moving the way you want and need to do.

 Chiropractic is an effective RA treatment for a number of reasons.
 Chiropractic treatment is:

 The image many people have of a chiropractic adjustment is one of popping backs and hard, jerking motions.
 While adjustments can certainly include these things, they do not have to.
 According to the Arthritis Foundation, chiropractors have more than 150 techniques they can use to adjust your body.

 They strive to give treatments specific to the needs of each patient, which means adjusting the body as gently as necessary to produce the desired result.
 If your joints are swollen and painful the chiropractor will carefully work to realign the joint—which reduces inflammation and improves movement—while minimizing any pain or discomfort you feel from the adjustment.